 Our study included the relatively small sample size.
-In addition,
+In addition, it is not a comparative study.
+For the definitive conclusion, high grade large multicentric randomized study will be required.

 CONCLUSION

 Anteromedial plating of mid shaft humerus fracture through anterolateral approach is technically easy, reliable, safe and free from the risk of radial nerve injury at the time of application as well as removal of plate.
 In addition, it does not require stripping of muscles including the insertion of deltoid muscle which could have been released in anterolateral plating.